 Whether you are trying to connect your HP printer to your Windows PC for the first time or after clean install, you need to install the HP Printer driver first to get started with the printing process.

 Like most of the hardware peripheral devices, HP printer also needs you to install appropriate drivers first.

 Sometimes the drivers may automatically install themselves after connecting the printer via USB cable other times you may need to download that specific printer driver and install it manually.

-In both the situation, the process of installing HP printer is easy and won’t take more than a few minutes.
+In both situations, the process of installing HP printer is easy and won’t take more than a few minutes.

 However, for some users, things may get complicated.
 Some users have reported that the Windows PC displays a message that says a fatal error occurred preventing product use.

 This usually happens if the computer fails to detect the printer driver.
 There are a couple of ways to fix this error and get your printer working again.

-In this article, I have listed all the possible HP printer fatal error problems and a few quick solutions to fix the error.
+In this article, we have listed all the possible HP printer driver fatal error codes and a few quick solutions to fix them.

 Some of the common HP printer driver errors include:

 - The drivers for this device are not installed (Code 28).
 To reinstall drivers, click Reinstall Driver – This error has as main cause missing drivers for that particular driver

 How can I fix HP Printer driver fatal errors?

 1. Disable HP Smart Install